Silence the noise.

 Your eight-person SOC shouldn't be triaging 14,000 alerts a week.
-With Investigation Agents drafting case files, it's ninety, and every one deserves a decision.
+With Investigation Agents drafting case files, that number drops to ninety, and every one deserves a decision.

 Alert fatigue is a design failure.